YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/6. Docker Engine/README.md

 ## Docker CLI

 Its a tool that allows users to interact with the Docker engine and manage Docker container and images using the command line.
+Docker CLI used the REST API to interact with the Docker Daemon.

 Fundamentally, both the Docker client and daemon can run on the same system.
 We can also connect a Docker client to a remote Docker daemon.